 Healthy Bowel Function

 There are many factors that influence bowel function.
 Being under emotional stress can trigger constipation.
 Since exercise is an effective way to alleviate stress, that can also cause an increase in bowel movements.
-Other factors that affect bowel movements include trying to have a bowel movement when you feel the urge, consistency in diet and exercise, and avoiding supplements and medications that might cause constipation.
+Other factors that can help maintain healthy bowel movements include trying to have a bowel movement when you feel the urge, consistency in diet and exercise, and avoiding supplements and medications that might cause constipation.